-3.2 Similarity Between Sequences
+3.2.
+Similarity Between Sequences

-One of the most important applications of clustering in life sciences is clustering sequences, e.g., DNA or protein sequences.
-Many clustering algorithms have been proposed to enhance sequence database searching, organize sequence databases, generate phylogenetic trees or guide multiple sequence alignment etc. In this specific clustering problem, the objects of interest are biological sequences, which consist of a sequence of symbols, which could be nucleotides, amino acids or secondary structure elements (SSEs).
+One of the most important applications of clustering in life sciences is clustering sequences, for example, DNA or protein sequences.
+Many clustering algorithms have been proposed to enhance sequence database searching, organize sequence databases, generate phylogenetic trees, or guide multiple sequence alignment.
+In this specific clustering problem, the objects of interest are biological sequences, which consist of a sequence of symbols, which could be nucleotides, amino acids, or secondary structure elements (SSEs).
 Biological sequences are different from the objects we have discussed so far, in the sense that they are not defined by a collection of attributes.
 Hence, the similarity measures we discussed so far are not applicable to biological sequences.

-Over the years, a number of different approaches have been developed for computing similarity between two sequences [30].
+Over the years, a number of different approaches have been developed for computing similarity between two sequences (49).
 The most common ones are the alignment-based measures, which first compute an optimal alignment between two sequences (either globally or locally), and then determine their similarity by measuring the degree of agreement in the aligned positions of the two sequences.
-The aligned positions are usually scored using a symbol-to-symbol scoring matrix, and in the case of protein sequences, the most commonly used scoring matrices are PAM [14, 63] or BLOSUM [33].
+The aligned positions are usually scored using a symbol-to-symbol scoring matrix, and in the case of protein sequences, the most commonly used scoring matrices are PAM (50,51) or BLOSUM (52).

-The global sequence alignment (Needleman-Wunsch alignment [58]) aligns the entire sequences using dynamic programming.
-The recurrence relations are the following [30].
-Given two sequences $S_1$ of length n and $S_2$ of length m, and a scoring matrix S, let score(i, j) be the score of the optimal alignment of prefixes $S_1[1...i]$ and $S_2[1...j]$ .
+The global sequence alignment (Needleman-Wunsch alignment; 53) aligns the entire sequences using dynamic programming.
+The recurrence relations are the following (49).
+Given two sequences S_1 of length n and S_2 of length m, and a scoring matrix S, let score(i, j) be the of the optimal alignment of prefixes and $S_1[1...i]$ and $S_2[1...j]$.

-The base conditions are,
+The base conditions are